AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

         });
 ```

 If you want to update custom attributes that set by other members, call `asyncSetChatroomAttributesForced` instead.
-After you successfully call this method, other members in the chat room receives an `onAttributesUpdate` callback.
+After you successfully call this method, other members in the chat room receive an `onAttributesUpdate` callback.

 ```java
 // Sets a custom attribute by specifying chat room ID and the key-value maps of the attributes.